 Just as we should be quick to forgive ourselves we should be just as quick to reward ourselves when we complete a task or meet a goal.
 Be careful not to be so eager to move on to the next challenge that you don't treat yourself having the integrity that it take to actually set and goal and meet it.
 That is incredibly hard work and deserve a fitting reward.

 For me, consistently working out is something I struggle with so bad.
 So oonce I set a goal to work out 5 times a week, I also have to set the reward.
 It is usually a trip to Ulta Beauty or 30.00 shopping spree at Amazon.
-As, I build the habit the rewards get a little smaller only because the real reward of working out start to show and I no longer need the constant incentive.
-Another example, my husband and I do not watch TV during the week.
+As, I build the habit the rewards get a little smaller only because the real reward of working out started to show and I no longer need the constant incentive.
+Another example, my husband and I do not watch TV much during the week.
 We just cannot afford the distraction.
-So instead of we use the lack as reward, once a month we have a TV day.
-We send Abby off to grandmas, we buy junk food, we watch hours of TV shows to reward our dedication, focus and hard work throughout the month.
+So we use the lack as reward, once a month we have a a date night and TV day.
+We send Abby off to grandmas, we buy Good jjunk food, we watch hours of TV shows to reward our dedication, focus and hard work throughout the month.

 Rewards for short term and long term goals are key to focus and avoiding getting burnt out.
 But be mindful not to reward yourself with things that will set you back.
 If your goal is to stop drinking soda, don't reward yourself with a coke after a week of abstinence.
 Rather reward yourself with something you love doing, for me a manicure would be in order.

 These are just my favorite and I feel most effective ways to show myself some love.
 I really hope this post was helpful, but I am anxious to hear the specific ways that you love yourself.

 I am an esthetician, wife & mom that has a love affair with Skincare & Cosmetics.